scalameta/scalameta/semanticdb/semanticdb3/javacp.md

 * Class members must appear in the order specified below.
 This requirement is necessary to compute consistent method symbol disambiguators in the Scala compiler where static and non-static members have separate owners.
-  * non-static members first, following the same order as they appear in the original source
+  * non-static members first, following the same order as they appear in the original source.
+In the example above, observe that
   * static members secondly, following the same order as they appear in the original source
 * A Java class maps to a single symbol with type `ClassInfoType` including all static and non-static members.
   This departs from the Scala compiler internal representation of Java classes where non-static members